Incoming Student Tech Guide

 What you might want to bring...

 - A tablet.
-For even greater portability than a laptop offers, you may wish to consider a tablet.
-Tablets are great for reading – students typically find tablets are a welcome addition to a laptop, not a substitute for one.
+For even greater portability than a notebook offers, you may wish to consider a tablet.
+Tablets are great for reading – students typically find tablets are a welcome addition to a notebook, not a substitute for one.

 - A personal printer.
 Some students like the instant print availability and color printing capability that a personal printer offers.
 However, students also find that the cost of ink cartridges can add up.
 Please note that personal printers cannot be used wirelessly on campus as they conflict with the campus wireless network.
 If you bring a personal printer, please plan on connecting to it using a printer USB cable.
 ITS can provide one if needed.